swissbib/metadataNationalLicencesDocumentation/pages/general/final-report-2017-11.md

 shared their algorithms with us.

 Such algorithms are never 100% accurate; there are always some publications missing or wrongly matched.
-On top of that, there is [really not a standardized] way to deal with publications.(http://swissbib.github.io/metadataNationalLicencesDocumentation/pages/input/021jats/#way-to-deal-with-affiliations) on the publishers' side.
+On top of that, there is [really not a standardized](http://swissbib.github.io/metadataNationalLicencesDocumentation/pages/input/021jats/#way-to-deal-with-affiliations) way to deal with publications on the publishers' side.
 Nonetheless, it was possible to identify more than 15,700 publications from authors from Swiss institutions that could be published open access.
 2,000 of them have an embargo that will expire at the latest in 2020.

 Please note that this applies only to Cambridge, De Gruyter and Oxford.
 The Springer Green Open Access clause was only signed in July 2017 and the full-texts were not delivered.
 This might happen in the next stage of this project.
 We estimate that 15,000 articles from Springer might be published open access.